“Huh? What? Can you say that again?”

 Try it yourself: The types of questions you ask will vary based on the conversation you are having.
 You can still practice asking good questions with a partner by playing games like “20 Questions.”

 To play, your partner thinks of a person, place or thing.
 You have to figure out what they’re thinking of by asking yes or no questions, like “Is it a living thing?” or “Does it like taking naps in sunny spots?”
 (If the answer to both is “yes,” maybe it’s a cat!)

+You can practice asking clarifying questions when you don’t understand something in an English class.
 You can also practice this when you read anything on the Internet.
 As you read, ask yourself questions about anything that you don’t understand or any information that is missing.
 If you read this article, for example, you might be wondering “How much is the discount?” or “How much does Starbucks throw out instead of recycle?”
 Asking these questions will help your communication skills, reading comprehension skills and general understanding of the world around you.

 6. Watch your body language

 The problem: You are saying one thing, but your body is saying something different.

 The solution: You might not know this, but your body speaks almost as loudly as you.
 The way you sit, the way you hold your hands, even which direction you look at—all these things can change the meaning of the words you speak.